cdkuempel/Adams_multiple_use_PAs/README.md

-# Adams et al. 2023 Multiple-use protected areas: critical to equitable and effective conservation
+# Multiple-use protected areas: critical to equitable and effective conservation

 This repository accompanies the peer-reviewed publication Adams et al. (2023) Multiple-use protected areas: critical to equitable and effective conservation published in One Earth.